green-coding-solutions/green-metrics-tool/Docker/README.md

 ## Setup

-- create network: `docker network create green-coding-net`
-- Build build both containers.
-Please use the same password indicated in the placeholder `XXXX` for both:
+- Please consider chaning the password in the `compose.yml` file for the database.
+This is just a simple one for development setup
-- - `docker build . --tag green-coding-nginx-gunicorn -f Dockerfile-gunicorn-nginx --build-arg postgres_pw=XXXX`
-- - `docker build . --tag green-coding-postgres -f Dockerfile-postgres --build-arg postgres_pw=XXXX`
-- Run the containers in the following order:
-- - `docker run -d -p 5432:5432 --net green-coding-net --name green-coding-postgres-container green-coding-postgres`
-- - `docker run  -d -p 8000:80 --net green-coding-net --name green-coding-nginx-gunicorn-container green-coding-nginx-gunicorn`

-**Important:** Apply --no-cache option to the build commands if you experience problems.
-That might help.
+- Build and run with `docker compose up`
+- The compose file uses volumes to persist the state of the database even between rebuilds.
+If you want a fresh start use: `docker compose down -v && docker compose up`
+- To start in detached mode just use `docker compose -d`

 ## Connecting to DB
 You can now connect to the db directly on port 5432, which is exposed to your host system.\
 The expose to the host system is not needed.
-If you do not want to access the db directly just remove the `-p 5432:5432` option.
+If you do not want to access the db directly just remove the `5432:5432` entry in the `compose.yml` file.

-The database name is `green-coding`, user is `postgres`, and the password is what you have specified during the docker build command.
+The database name is `green-coding`, user is `postgres`, and the password is what you have specified during the `compose.yml` file.

 ## Limitations
 These Dockerfiles are not meant to be used in production.
 The reason for this is that the containers depend on each other and have to be started and stopped alltogether, and never on their own.